 - To strengthen solidarity and instruments of cross-European democratic participation in times of nationalistic political developments

-We are currently in the process of finalising all the country reports and plan to launch the petition in September 2019.
-Please follow us for updates contact us if you have any specific questions or comments!
+We are currently in the process of finalising the policy recommendations and plan to regiser the Initiative before the end of 2020.
+Please follow us for updates and contact us if you have any specific questions or comments!

 Reports per country

 Click on the individual countries below to discover our research!

 In 2017 we produced a short film which will form part of the campaign package when we launch our Citizens' Initiative next year.
 The video bears the title Refuge D’Amour and is set in the streets of Paris where a young woman rediscovers her sense of freedom and belonging after fleeing her home country of Syria.
 The production was a collaboration between IWB and 4ever Films and stars Marius Manole who is one of the most popular actors in Romania.
 Please enjoy!

 Let's Talk About Refugees

 In November 2017 we held our first international human rights conference, Let’s Talk About Refugees which brought together university lecturers, NGOs representatives, journalists and youth workers - all members of IWB.
 Among these where 11 researchers from the project who came together to act as speakers and present their findings and ideas through lectures, Q&A sessions and dynamic workshops.
 It was also the first time that IWB members from so many different countries gathered in one place, and we look forward to future events with even more participants!
 The conference was organised in collaboration with our partners from OpEN and took place at the Casa Tineretului in Timisoara, Romania.